 Based on the scenarios above, we have decided to use a server-side hardware security module (HSM) as part of a re-encryption microservice that will handle the re-encryption of all session keys.
 This service is in the blocking path for many critical operations and must be well protected, and running on dedicated hardware using SVM power technology.36 It will be the only part of the system communicating with the HSM and must be isolated from the rest of the network and the internet.

 The entire process of signing an email or document is therefore a process involving multiple keys.
 Initially, the device authenticates against the server with the authentication key.
-The email or document is then signed with the private passport key the user has selected on the device or application.
+The email or document is then signed with the private profile key the user has selected on the device or application.
 Then it is uploaded to the server.
 Optionally, the server requests approval from one of the other registered devices of the user.
-Usage of the authentication key from that device provides sufficient authorization to super-sign the email or document with the server-side passport private key.
+Usage of the authentication key from that device provides sufficient authorization to super-sign the email or document with the server-side profile private key.
 For archival, the object is then encrypted with a newly generated session key and stored.
 At the same time, the session key is encrypted for all the public authentication keys of all the devices involved in this email conversation or document.

 For the asymmetric encryption we have two established, common schemes to choose from.
 We chose X.50937 because it is preferred by virtually all governments in the world.
 This is particularly important because Europe and Switzerland have agreed on CAdES, XAdES, and PAdES38 as their technical standards for the eIDAS and ZertES laws.
 These establish legally binding qualified electronic signatures that are equivalent to paper-based signatures and accepted across the entire EU and Switzerland, as well as being recognized in Asia and Latin America.
 The United States has its own framework, but again chose X.509 for cryptography.